 Cornerstone University Enactus Team Wins Second Place in League

-The Cornerstone Enactus team has 60 student participants from 6 different academic divisions.
+The Cornerstone Enactus team has 60 student participants from six different academic divisions.
 They worked on a total of 12 projects throughout the 2015-16 academic year.
 These projects were funded through student government, fundraising efforts and donations from local businesses and faculty members.
-These various projects included assisting local businesses with social media marketing, hosting a job training seminar for a local women’s center, facilitating an idea pitch competition for middle school students, hosting an international artisan market, and more.
+These various projects included assisting local businesses with social media marketing, hosting a job training seminar for a local women's center, facilitating an idea pitch competition for middle school students, hosting an International Artisan Market and more.

 The presentation team has been preparing since January.
-In March, they were named regional champions at the Enactus USA Regional Competition in Lombard, Illinois.
-The team presented a 17 minute multimedia presentation highlighting the outcomes of four projects that they completed this year.
+In March, they were named regional champions at the Enactus USA Regional Competition in Lombard, Ill.
+The team presented a 17-minute multimedia presentation highlighting the outcomes of four projects that they completed this year.
 The team received feedback from a panel of business executives, and they then adjusted their presentation to prepare for nationals.

 Cornerstone's team was placed in a league with five other teams from all across the United States.
 There were 20 leagues total at the National Exposition.
 The winning team from each league moved on to the semi-final round, in which teams from around the nation competed for the chance to represent Enactus USA at the 2016 World Cup.
 This year's world competition will be held in Toronto, Canada, in September.
 La Sierra University from California will be representing Enactus USA.

-Lehmann, a marketing and management major from Grand Haven Michigan said, "As the President of Enactus, it makes me very excited for what the future holds for our team.
+Lehmann, a marketing and management major from Grand Haven, Mich., said, "As the president of Enactus, it makes me very excited for what the future holds for our team.
 It's a tremendous honor for our team, and by making it into the top 40 we've gained the respect of Enactus USA and the other Enactus teams.
 Our finish gives us more credibility, and the money we won will go right back into our project budget for next year.
 As we continue to work hard and glorify God with our projects, the future is bright for our team!"

 Cornerstone University is a Christ-centered university with a passion for global influence through the transforming power of the gospel.
 As an interdenominational institution located in Grand Rapids, Mich., Cornerstone offers traditional undergraduate programs as well as adult undergraduate and graduate programs through the Professional & Graduate Studies division, Grand Rapids Theological Seminary and Asia Biblical Theological Seminary.